idia640/presentations/week08/PITCHME.md

 If we process multiple streams of perceptual information in parallel, what is context?

 - We know knowledge, emotion, etc. have an effect on visual perception.
 What about speech (or language)?
-  - pop-out visual features when distinguished by one
-  - but attention required when looking for multiple different features at the same time.
-  - there may be more of a continuum of reaction - not additive.
-Some interaction between channels with improved efficiency.
-Continuous incremental processing
+Since there is some interaction between channels, there is improved efficiency when combining complementary information across channels.
+Interpretation is continuous and incremental.

 - Does the converse hold?
 Does visual perception constrain real-time spoken language comprehension?
-(Deixis)
+(Yes!
+Via deixis, for example.)

 ---